srobinson0586/ttg-basic/1-python-programming/1.12_lists_tuples_and_sets/lists_tuples_and_sets.md

 ## Tuples

 A tuple is a sequence of **immutable** Python objects.
 Tuples are sequences, just like lists. *The main difference between the tuples and the lists is that the tuples cannot be changed (immutable) unlike lists*.
-Tuples use parentheses, whereas lists use square brackets.
+Tuples use parentheses `()`, whereas lists use square brackets `[]`.

 Creating a tuple is as simple as putting different comma-separated values.
 Optionally, you can put these comma-separated values between parentheses also.
 For example: